 A red Goldendoodle dog is a Goldendoodle with a rich red or cinnamon-toned coat, often prized for its warm coloring and teddy bear look.

-If you are comparing color, coat, and generation traits before choosing a puppy, our what is an F1B Goldendoodle guide is a useful next read because generation can affect coat expectations just as much as color can.
+If you are comparing color, coat, and generation traits before choosing a puppy, our what is an F1B Goldendoodle guide is a solid next read because generation can affect coat expectations just as much as color can.

 Key Takeaways